Mary Louvestre

-Mary Louveste was an African-American Union spy in Norfolk, Virginia, during the American Civil War.
+Mary Louveste (sometimes mis-transcribed as Mary Louvestre) was an African-American Union spy in Norfolk, Virginia, during the American Civil War.
 She delivered details of plans for the conversion of the wrecked to an ironclad that would be named the CSS Virginia and which represented a great advance in Confederate naval capabilities.

 Personal life

 Mary Louveste (nee Ogilvie) was born about 1812 in Norfolk City (nee Norfolk Borough) to Lewis and Sukey Ogilvie.
 Lewis was a free mulatto from French San Domingo, and Sukey was a free African American woman from York County, Virginia.
 It is unknown if Sukey was black or biracial.

 Mary grew up in Norfolk Borough and was most likely raised in the Catholic faith.
 On 24 September 1834, Mary went before Norfolk City’s Hustings and Corporation Court to register as a free mulatto adult for the first time.
 Her mother, Sukey, first registered Mary with the City on 29 October 1828 as a free mulatto and claimed her as her daughter.

 In 1838, Mary started securing an annual business license with the City to either run a private entertainment establishment (like a restaurant or bar) or a boarding house.
 In April 1839, she purchased a 10-year-old enslaved mulatto boy, Mark Rene DeMortie (De Mortie), from the estate of Dr. Robert B. Stark.
 Mark has roots in San Domingo like Mary and is a member of the DeMortier family who settled in Norfolk from San Domingo.
 The reasons for Mary's purchase are unknown; however, she freed him on 25 March 1850, a few weeks before his 21st birthday.

 Mary met and later married Michael Louveste on 1 June 1844 at Saint Patrick’s Catholic Church in Norfolk, VA.
 It appears that the marriage was not recognized by civil authorities, because Mary was referred to by her maiden name in the records until 1860.

 Michael Louveste was a French free mulatto from the Caribbean island of Guadeloupe.
 He arrived in Norfolk about 1837.
 They had at least three children: two daughters, Susan and Ophelia, and one son, Robert.
 Both Robert and Ophelia died on 1 September 1855 during the yellow fever epidemic.
 Susan survived to adulthood and married Robert Francis, a mulatto and a butcher, on 7 October 1869 at her parents' house on Nivison Street in Norfolk, Virginia.
 They had one son, Robert.
 On 4 April 1873, Susan died during the birth of their second child, and the infant did not survive.
 Robert Francis senior died a few years later, and Robert junior went to live with the Louvestes.